Contributors Dropdown icon

 What happens if you focus on performance for too long?

-You can then get stuck on this plateau chasing down your increasing CPA and sinking ROAS.
+You can then get stuck on this plateau, chasing higher CPA and sinking ROAS.

-What’s required here is a balance of always-on performance marketing and expanded brand strategies that come with a longer-term vision.
+What’s required here is a balance between always-on performance marketing and expanded brand strategies that support a longer-term vision.
+In other words, you need to start creating demand, not just capturing it.

 While this means your job is that much harder than it was a few years ago, you might be surprised to find that a more balanced approach can bring consistency back to your results and lead to more sustainable growth.